 - Coaches and trainers should be aware of the nearest safe structure to their practice and game sites.
 For activities on Harkness, Freeman, Knowlton, and Chapel fields, and for the south tennis courts, shelter would be the surrounding buildings.
 For Silfen and Dawley fields, shelter would be the athletic center.
-If lightning occurs unexpectedly, and there is insufficient time to reach shelter, especially at Silfen and Dawley fields, automobiles may be used if available, and there is not enough time to reach the Athletic Center.
+If lightning occurs unexpectedly, and there is insufficient time to reach shelter, especially at Silfen and Dawley fields, automobiles may be used if available.
 Waterfront shelter would be the rowing boathouse.
 Do not shelter under trees.
 You are not safe anywhere outside!

 - The NCAA recommends the National Severe Storms Laboratory (NSSL) "Flash-to-Bang" method of calculating the proximity of lightning.
 Coaches and trainers should use this method to determine when a practice or game should be interrupted, directing players and spectators to shelter:

 - Lightning awareness should be increased with the first flash of lightning or the first clap of thunder, no matter how far away.

 - Activities in the Natatorium should be halted and swimmers removed from the pool.